Wildlife Viewing and Safety

 See Park Rules: Know before you go.

-Deadly River Mouth and Ocean Waves
+Deadly River Mouth Currents and Ocean Waves

-Stay Back at least 300 feet from the River Mouth!
+Stay Back at least 300 feet from the River Mouth

 Red Flag Limit : See Maps of Restricted Areas

-Estuary Forecast: 07/16/25
+Estuary Forecast: 09/16/25

 Fully Outfitted

-Beginner Friendly Kayak Rental Start Times
+Beginner Friendly Kayak Rental Start Times and Our Hours This Week

 Check back for updates: Forecast can and do change.